hendricwidjaja/T2A2-Webserver-API/README.md

 Welcome to the documentation of Hendric Widjaja's - T2A2: API Webserver.

+NOTE: FOR THE LATEST VERSION, PLEASE REFER TO T2A2-WEBSERVER-API-V2 (LINK HERE): [https://github.com/hendricwidjaja/T2A2-WebServer-API-v2](https://github.com/hendricwidjaja/T2A2-WebServer-API-v2)

 ## Quick Links

 Please use the links below to quickly access key parts of this documentation.